John St. Bodfan Gruffydd: Early life

-The family stayed there during World War I and Bodfan did not attend school till he was seven because "my grandfather believed it was bad to force young children" and, even after attending Miss Masters' Dame school (with its Quaker leanings) he did not learn to read until aged nine.
+The family stayed there during World War I and Bodfan did not attend school till he was seven because "my grandfather believed it was bad to force young children" and, even after attending Miss Masters' dame school (with its Quaker leanings) he did not learn to read until aged nine.
 The weekly dancing lessons were more successful and it was only later when quite grown up that he discovered he had dyslexia.
 (As an adult he had handwriting tuition in Eric Gill's studio, a skill he exercised into his late 80s, as witnessed in his beautiful yearly Christmas greeting cards.)
-Summer holidays were invariably spent back in Porthdinllaen, on the Llyn peninsula, south Caernarfonshire, now part of the coastal AONB.
-Porthdinllaen farm occupied most of the land between the bay and Edern village - an idyllic location and a haven for wildlife, plants and insects, fruit trees and picturesque coastal scenery.
+Summer holidays were invariably spent back in Porthdinllaen, on the Llŷn peninsula, south Caernarfonshire, now part of the coastal AONB.
+Porthdinllaen farm occupied most of the land between the bay and Edern village: an idyllic location and a haven for wildlife, plants and insects, fruit trees and picturesque coastal scenery.
 Bodfan's mother used to say, "It's a lovely day, off you go and enjoy yourselves for, remember, the opportunity will never come again".
 She was the first pupil at Bangor County School for Girls and went on to University College, Bangor, where she played hockey and tennis before graduating in botany from Bedford College.
 She and her husband were keen botanists and no doubt influenced the development of Bodfan's later career.